-Condition Key extracts from Condition Consultation requirements Consultation undertaken to meet Condition noy extracte from condition Consultation roquirements Condition E27 The CSSI must meet the QDLs in Appendix A - FLOODING QUANTITATIVE DESIGN LIMITS AND MODELLING REQUIREMENTS.
+Condition Key extracts from Condition Consultation requirements Consultation undertaken to meet Condition E27 The CSSI must meet the QDLs in Appendix A - FLOODING QUANTITATIVE DESIGN LIMITS AND MODELLING REQUIREMENTS.
 Unless otherwise noted, these QDLs apply outside the rail corridor except for level crossings.
 These QDLs apply in any flood event up to and including the 1% AEP, and in any duration.
 In circumstances where the CSSI does not meet the QDL at a specific location, the Proponent must achieve compliance through modified design of the CSSI.
-If this is not possible or practical the Proponent must: a) document the extent of the non-compliance with the QDL and justify why it is not possible or practical to achieve compliance through CSSI design changes; b) in every instance of non-compliance with the QDLs, consult with and obtain agreement from the affected land or property owners to either: I. the non-compliance; or II. establish an alternative level of mitigation of impacts for that location through alternative design measures; c) where an alternative level of mitigation of impacts is required for a location, achieve a level of mitigation through design measures beyond the rail corridor; and d) describe and detail the mitigation measures in the Flood Design Verification Report required by Condition E28 Consultation on drainage and flooding issues has been undertaken in two stages: Stage 1: Undertaken during the Reference design stage, 50%, 70% and 100% in Phase 1. - Consultation began in November 2019 and ended in January 2020.
-Stage 2: undertaken after the CoA were received in 2021 - Consultation began and was completed in July 2021
+If this is not possible or practical the Proponent must: a) document the extent of the non-compliance with the QDL and justify why it is not possible or practical to achieve compliance through CSSI design changes; b) in every instance of non- compliance with the QDLs, consult with and obtain agreement from the affected land or property owners to either: I. the non-compliance; or II. establish an alternative level of mitigation of impacts for that location through alternative level of mitigation of impacts is required for a location, achieve a level of mitigation through design measures beyond the rail corridor; and d) describe and detail the mitigation measures in the Flood Design Verification Report required by Condition E28 Consultation on drainage and flooding issues has been undertaken in two stages: Stage 1: Undertaken during the Reference design stage, 50%, 70% and 100% in Phase 1.
+Consultation began in November 2019 and ended in January 2020.
+See Table 6.2.
+Stage 2: undertaken after the CoA and associated QDLs were received in May 2021 with the majority of the consultation being completed by July 2021.
+See Table 6.2 and 6.4 for non-compliance, mitigation (if required) and if accepted by landowner.
+For ongoing consultation see Section 6.4.6.
+E31 Information to Facilitate Management of Flood Emergency Risks beyond the Rail Corridor.
+Where the CSSI has the potential to adversely impact flood risks to life or property beyond the rail corridor, the Proponent must document the flood risk information in sufficient detail so that relevant emergency services personnel and affected third parties. a) documentation of the changes to flood behaviour including levels, depths, velocities, etc, that may result in adverse impacts to life and property beyond the rail corridor, in any future flood events including events up to the PMF; b) consideration of changes to flood behaviour that may result from CSSI infrastructure failures or embankment collapses where these may occur during floods; c) provision of sufficient detail and scope to enable the relevant personnel or agency (including the NSW SES, the local council, affected property or infrastructure owners) The Flood Emergency Response Plan provided in the FDVR is consistent with the general principles of flood risk management contained within the Manual.
+ARTC has a responsibility to provide flood risk information to the SES to inform the SES's flood planning processes, which ARTC is committed to and has demonstrated through consultation with the SES and commitment to provide flood models and/or associated outputs for the N2NS project.
+Emergency Services were engaged with affected third parties (Councils) at the following Flood Risk Management Meetings • Moree: March 2020 and March 2021